Jhonnybf3/Jhonnybf3/README.md

 <p>
   Hi, I'm Jhonny!
 Brazilian, living in Portugal.

-  -  I’m IT student passionate about technologies />
+  - ❤️ I’m IT student passionate about technologies.
-  -  hope to soon take off in the world of programming.
+  - 📈 hope to soon take off in the world of programming.
 </p>

 <p>